Azizan Zainul Abidin: Career

-In 1960, he joined the Ministry of Education, becoming senior private secretary to the Second Prime Minister of Malaysia, Tun Abdul Razak Hussein (1971-1974).
-In 1988, he retired as chief secretary of the Ministry of Home Affairs.
+In 1960, he joined the Ministry of Education.
+In 1988, he retired as the Secretary General (KSU) of the Ministry of Home Affairs.

 Post-government career

-Azizan joined Petronas as Petronas President and chief executive officer, holding the position from February 1988 to February 1995.
-In addition, he was a chairman of Malaysia Airlines, Putrajaya Corporation, KLCC Holdings (M) Sdn Bhd, Petronas Carigali Sdn Bhd, MTBE Malaysia Sdn Bhd, Petronas Trading Limited, Malaysia LNG Sdn Bhd and Suria KLCC Sdn Bhd.
+Azizan joined Petronas as President and CEO, holding the position from February 1988 to February 1995 under the recommendation of Prime Minister Mahathir Mohamad.
+In addition, he was chairman of Malaysia Airlines, Putrajaya Corporation, KLCC Holdings (M) Sdn Bhd, Petronas Carigali Sdn Bhd, MTBE Malaysia Sdn Bhd, Petronas Trading Limited, Malaysia LNG Sdn Bhd and Suria KLCC Sdn Bhd.
 He is remembered for his work in developing Putrajaya, the Federal Government Administrative Centre.

 He was appointed Pro-Chancellor of Universiti Teknologi Malaysia (UTM) and a member of the World Economic Forum; Kuala Lumpur hosted the forum in 2002.
 He was Chairman of the ASEAN-Canada Business Council, Treasurer of the Crime Prevention Foundation and a Member of the Management Improvement Commission of the Royal Malaysian Police.